 Whether you’ve just purchased a recreational vehicle (RV) or renting one for the week, your first RV trip is an exciting event.
 However, it’s completely normal to feel a bit apprehensive too.
-After all, RV’ing can seem like a very inclusive lifestyle with a lot to learn about campgrounds and their rules, and the vehicle itself.
+After all, RV’ing can seem like a very inclusive lifestyle with a lot to learn about campgrounds, their rules, and the vehicle itself.

 1. Check your insurance coverage